PrincetonUniversity/CBEMDGPU/README.md

 ====
 > How to use, change, and make your own in 10 steps.

-1. main.cpp expects 1 input, the number of threads to use with OMP.
+1. main.cpp expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
-$ ./md numThreads > log 2> err
+$ ./md <nthreads> <natoms> <rs> <nsteps>  > log 2> err

 2. The random number generator seed is then set manually to ensure that results are reproducible.

 3. The user must then specify basic properties about the system.
-A systemDefinition object should be instantiated and then temperature, box size, particle mass, skin radius, and pair potential cutoff should be specified
+A systemDefinition object should be instantiated and then temperature, box size, particle mass, and pair potential cutoff should be specified

     $ systemDefinition a;

-    $ a.setTemp(1.0);

-    $ a.setRskin(1.0); ...
+    $ a.setTemp(1.0);...

 4. The system can then be initialized with the command initThermal or initRandom (see doxygen documentation for more details).
 For example, in the former: